oracle-livelabs/database/in-memory-21c/im-spatial/im-spatial.md

 ### Objectives

--   Learn how to enable In-Memory on the Oracle Database
+-   Learn how to enable In-Memory Spatial and see how it can increase Spatial query performance.
--   Perform various queries on the In-Memory Column Store

 ### Prerequisites